visit-dav/visit/src/doc/dev_manual/UpdatingPlugins.rst

 .. danger::

-**Important**: Changes to fields in the Attributes are not allowed in patch releases, as it may cause incompatibility between client and server running different patches of the same major.minor release.
+   Changes to fields in the Attributes are not allowed in patch releases, as it may cause incompatibility between client and server running different patches of the same major.minor release.

 Non-static Python Functions in State Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~